prernads/Movie-Ratings-Prediction/README.md

 # Movie-Ratings-Prediction
-This is a project of movie rating prediction using python libraries with the dataset.
+This is a project of movie ratings prediction using python libraries with the dataset.